 Seed4.Me is a small yet capable VPN provider that will surprise you with its speeds and options that include P2P support and unblocking of many censored websites and services.
 It does have a very limited network that only counts 150 servers and its feature list is scarce but this doesn’t get in the way of its outstanding performance.

-If, however, it isn’t ideal for you and you’d like to know what else is on the market, we invite you to check out our best VPN buyers guide.
+If, however, it isn’t ideal for you and you’d like to know what else is on the market, we invite you to check out the best VPN services on the market, instead.

 This VPN vendor offers enough pricing plans for anyone - starting with the monthly option at $5.00/month, 3-month at $3.33/month (billed every three months), the 1-year plan at $3.00/month (billed annually), as well as the cheapest, 3-year option at only $2.99/month (billed every three years).